UtrechtUniversity/researchcloud-items/doc/roles/irods_iselect.md

 ## Description
-The iselect Linux shell command allows the user to select an iRODS zone from a list, then configures the user's iRODs environment to connect to that zone.
+The iselect Linux shell command allows the user to select an iRODS zone from a list, then configures the user's iRODs environment so that she can connect to that zone.
-Finallly, `iinit` is called underneath the covers to allow to user to add individual settings such as username/password.
+Finallly, `iinit` is called to allow to user to add individual settings such as username/password.

 Example use iselect: